atakanerdil2559/wordpress_terraform/README.md

 The VPC is configured with count meta-argument with index, element, lenght functions and for tags locals with merge function is used.
 When we have similar (repeating) resources such as public/private subnets and public/private route table associations we can use count.index to avoid it.
 With one public/private subnet resource block we are able to provision three public/private subnets same with route table association.
 Values for variables defined in variables.tf were passed as a list of strings in tfvars/dev.tf.

 To have access to the Internet (o.o.o.o/o) `Internet Gateway (IGW)` comes along and which gets attached to created VPC.
 For Private subnets Internet comes with `NAT Gateway` which will be sitting on Public subnet, Elastic IP (EIP) also will be created and attached to it.
-My frontend and backend will be sitting on Private subnets for security reasons.
+My frontend and backend will be sitting on Private subnets for security reasons, only access to to webserver will be Bastion Host, which will be sitting on a Public subnet.
+I manually created ssh-key of Bastion host and imported it to AWS console and on launch template key_name's value is  `bastion-key` which is imported key.

-The next resource is Route tables (public and private) 2 public subnets will be associated with  Public-RT attached with Internet Gateway and 2 private subnets will be associated with  Private-RT which is attached to Nat Gateway.
+The next resources are Public/Private Route tables where 3 Public subnets will be associated with  Public-RT attached to Internet Gateway and 3 Private subnets will be associated with  Private-RT which is attached to Nat Gateway.

 The next step is security groups: